jmbeck15/axe-and-pick/readme.markdown

 Change Log
 ---------------------------
+#### Version 1.7 (for T&S v1.2)
+    Fixed Adventurer and updated some fields.

 #### Version 1.6 (for T&S v1.1)
     Fixed patrol settings for new unit save format.

 #### Version 1.5 (for T&S v1.1)
     Fixed obscure crash.
     Updated icon for OSX and file details for Windows

 #### Version 1.4 (for T&S v1.1)
     Updated for Timber and Stone v1.1
     Changed names.csv to names.txt for clarity

 #### Version 1.3 (for T&S v1.0)
     Added coffee.
 Also, new units are automatically fed coffee to improve performance.